Former Nissan boss Ghosn's trial to begin as early as March - Kyodo

-TOKYO (Reuters) - The trial of Carlos Ghosn, the former head of Nissan Motor Co (7201.T) who has been charged with financial misconduct in Japan, will begin as early as March, Kyodo News said on Thursday, citing his defense lawyer.
+TOKYO, Sept 5 (Reuters) - The trial of Carlos Ghosn, the former head of Nissan Motor Co who has been charged with financial misconduct in Japan, will begin as early as March, Kyodo News said on Thursday, citing his defence lawyer.

 Ghosn, once one of the world’s most celebrated auto executives, was arrested in Tokyo in November, and faces charges including improperly enriching himself at a cost of $5 million to the automaker.
 He has denied any wrongdoing.